SOMNIVM/CSC207Projectum/README.md

 1. **Stock Management System**
    - **View Portfolio:** Display all stocks in your portfolio.
-   - **Add Stocks:** Add stocks by specifying the quantity.
+   - **Add Stocks:** Add stocks to your portfolio by specifying the company and the quantity.
    - **Remove Stocks:** Remove stocks with validation checks.
    - **Remove All Stocks:** Quickly remove all stocks from the portfolio.

 2. **Revenue Prediction**
-   - Utilize predefined models to predict future stock prices within a specified time slot.
+   - Utilize predefined statistical models to predict future stock prices within a specified time slot.

 3. **Model Evaluation**
    - Assess model performance using metrics such as: